 - 5 ways to import variable products into WooCommerce

 Import variable and simple products with Dropshipping XML WooCommerce

 How we added more import product functionality to the plugin

 This is Marcin.
 Marcin is the main developer of the Dropshipping XML WooCommerce plugin.
 He is the one who coded it from start to finish.
-He adds every new feature and fixes bugs.
+Together, we make sure the plugin has the functionality you need.

-Since the first deployment, the Dropshipping XML plugin has given the ability to regularly import products into your shop from CSV and XML files.
-For several months we have been working on XML files support with various structures, adapting it to the requirements of your shops.
-However, the import logic itself (in the frontend) has not changed and is based on four configuration steps:
+Since the first deployment, the Dropshipping XML plugin has given the functionality to import simple products into your shop from CSV and XML files.
+For several months we have been working on XML files support with various structures and adapting them to the requirements of WooCommerce shops.

 - Adding a file,